 - Consumers who have a 750 or higher rating qualify for the best rates and incentives.

 - Next on the scale are consumers who have scores from 700-749.
 While they don’t get the best rates, they still get excellent rates and financing because they are considered low-risk.
-After that, you have consumers who have scores ranging from 600-699.
+After that, you have consumers with scores ranging from 600-699.
 Because they are riskier, their interest rate is higher.

 - Finally, you have consumers with “bad credit,” below 600, often called sub-prime borrowers.
 Lenders see this group as the riskiest, and their rates are generally the highest.
 But even this group is sought after by some lenders.